pprunty/pprunty.github.io/posts/05-hotd-s02e01-summary.md

 mysterious circumstances surrounding the fire at Harrenhal that killed Larys's family cast a long shadow over his machinations, hinting at the lengths he might go to secure power.

-Later in the episode, a drunken Aemond comments on his brother:
+Later in the episode, a drunken Aemond with his posse of shithead knights, is overheard saying,

 > "My brother is like a dog.
 He will..."

-This cryptic statement suggests that Aegon may be easily led, potentially by Larys or even by Aemond himself.
-It hints at the possibility of a power shift, with Aemond or Larys replacing Otto Hightower as Hand, offering more pragmatic than dogmatic counsel in their war efforts.
+This statement hints at the possibility of a power shift, with either Aemond or Larys replacing Otto Hightower as Hand of the King, offering more pragmatic than dogmatic counsel in their war efforts.
 Aemond's one-eyed appearance, a result of his childhood fight with Lucerys, serves as a constant reminder of the bad blood between the Green and Black factions, and the personal stakes in this conflict.

 <figure>
   <img src="https://patrickprunty.com/images/aemond-eye.jpeg" alt="Image description here">
-  <figcaption>Rhaenyra at her small council meeting on Dragonstone.</figcaption>
+  <figcaption>Aemond's eye, cut out by Lucerys Targaryen in the first season when they were children.</figcaption>
 </figure>

 ...